WolfQuest

 WolfQuest is a 3D wildlife simulation video game originally developed by the Minnesota Zoo and game developer company Eduweb, and developed solely by Eduweb since 2013.
-The game's main purpose is to help players understand wolves and the roles they play in nature by being virtually incarnated as a gray wolf themselves.
-WolfQuest challenges players to learn about wolf ecology by living the life of a wild wolf in Yellowstone National Park.
+The game's main purpose is to help players understand wolves and the roles they play in nature by living the life of a gray wolf in Yellowstone National Park.

-In September 2006, The National Science Foundation awarded the Minnesota Zoo and Eduweb a US$508,253 informal education grant to develop WolfQuest.
+In September 2006, the National Science Foundation awarded the Minnesota Zoo and Eduweb a US$508,253 informal education grant to develop WolfQuest.
 The game was funded by numerous other foundations and donors (including Best Buy) and then distributed as a free download for Mac and Windows computers.
-In November 2015, Eduweb released a WolfQuest 2.7, an improved and expanded version of the game for purchase.
-In 2018, Eduweb began development of a new version, WolfQuest: Anniversary Edition, a complete remake and expansion of the game.
+In November 2015, Eduweb released WolfQuest 2.7, an improved and expanded version of the game for purchase.
+In 2017, Eduweb began development of a new version, WolfQuest: Anniversary Edition, a complete remake and expansion of the game.